A Single-Chain Backscatter Tag for Multi-Sensor Multiplexing: Multi-Sensor Multiplexing

 where $R_i$ is the resistor value assigned to the $i^{th}$ sensor stream, $R_f$ is the feedback resistor, $\alpha$ is a preset coefficient, $i$ represents the sensor stream index.
-This configuration assigns each sensor’s voltage contribution based on a geometric progression for summation.
-With this resistor configuration, the summing output voltage $V_{out}$ of all $N$ sensor streams is given by:
+This realizes the voltage weight assignment for each sensor based on the geometric progression.
+With this resistor configuration, the composite voltage $V_{CTRL}$ of all $N$ sensor streams is given by:

-where $V_s$ represents the original voltage level of each sensor’s PWM signal, which is the same across all signals.
-This summation is performed through a proportional summing circuit, which combines the weighted voltage contribution from multiple sensor streams into a single voltage signal, as shown in Fig.~\ref{fig:summing}.
+where $V_s$ represents the original voltage of each sensor’s PWM signal, which is the same across all signals.
+This summation is performed via a summing circuit consisting of a low-power operational amplifier (AD8605) as shown in Fig.~\ref{fig:summing}, which superimposes the weighted voltages from multiple sensor streams into a single composite voltage.

-The resistor configuration in Eqn.~\ref{eqn:progression} ensures that every unique combination of sensor streams produces a distinct voltage sum, allowing the receiver to decode and reconstruct individual sensor readings.
-Furthermore, the geometric progression of resistor values makes uniform voltage spacing between sensor combinations.
+The resistor configuration above in Eqn.~\ref{eqn:progression} ensures that every combination of sensors produces a distinct composite voltage, enabling the receiver to demultiplex and reconstruct individual sensor readings.
+Furthermore, the geometric progression of resistor values allows uniform voltage spacing between sensor combinations, improving reliability.

-\sssec{Backscatter Modulation of Summed Signal:} \sysname modulates the summed voltage signal onto the backscatter carrier by mapping voltage to frequency shifts using a low-power voltage-controlled oscillator (VCO)~\cite{LTC6990}.
-The VCO output frequency $f_{out}$ varies linearly between 488 Hz and 1 MHz with the summed voltage $V_{out}$ (detailed in Appendix~\ref{sec:app_vco}).
-This frequency-modulated signal is then mixed with the 915 MHz carrier using an RF switch~\cite{ADG902}, producing backscatter frequency shifts corresponding to different sensor combinations.
-In a 5-sensor \sysname tag, 32 possible sensor combinations are mapped within a 1 MHz bandwidth, resulting in a frequency separation of 31.25 kHz per combination.